Ireland Wolves cricket team

 In January 2019, the Ireland Wolves travelled to Sri Lanka to play two first class matches and five List A matches.
 The Sri Lanka A cricket team won the 1st unofficial test by 10 wickets, while the 2nd unofficial test ended in a high scoring draw.
-The unofficial ODI series that followed was won 5–0 by Sri Lanka A. In January 2020, Cricket Ireland confirmed that the team would tour South Africa to play seven matches against the Namibia cricket team.
-In February 2021, the Wolves toured Bangladesh for a multi-format series against Bangladesh Emerging Team.
-In March–April 2022, the Wolves toured Namibia for three T20 and five List A 50 over games.
-In March 2024, the Wolves toured Nepal for two T20 with Nepal senior sides three T20 and three List A 50 over games with Nepal A sides.
+The unofficial ODI series that followed was won 5–0 by Sri Lanka A.